About Our Captains

 A brief history of the story so far…..

-At 12 years of age I owned my own 24 ft. boat in Montauk.
+At 12 years of age, I owned my own 24-ft. boat in Montauk.
 I worked in various commercial fisheries from 1951 to 1957.
-In 1957, at the age of 18, I received my 100-Ton Captains License.
+In 1957, at the age of 18, I received my 100-Ton Captain’s License.
 From 1957 to 1959 I ran my own charter fishing boat.
-From 1959 to 1991, I was involved in the party boat fishing business in Montauk during the summers.
-During the winters I worked on commercial draggers.
+From 1959 to 1991, I was involved in the party boat fishing business in Montauk during the summer.
+During the winter, I worked on commercial draggers.

-The Viking Fleet, which is a year-round operation, consists of three party fishing boats, one highspeed ferry, 1 commercial fishing vessel, 1 cruise vessel and the Viking Fivestar available for private charter and offshore open trips.
+The Viking Fleet, which is a year-round operation, consists of three party fishing boats, one highspeed ferry, one commercial fishing vessel, one cruise vessel and the Viking Fivestar, available for private charter and offshore open trips.

 Currently Viking Fleet operates fishing boats out of Montauk NY, Tarpon Springs FL and New Bedford MA.

-Captain Paul is currently based in Tarpon Springs Florida where he lives with his lady, Patricia.
-He spends time on the Viking Freedom, a sail assisted commercial research vessel, that he uses to research virgin grounds.
-In 1996 Captain Paul found some fantastic new porgy grounds in New Bedford MA and since then we have been fishing every year out of New Bedford, MA.
+Captain Paul is currently based in Tarpon Springs, FL, where he lives with his lady, Patricia.
+He spends time on the Viking Freedom, a sail-assisted commercial research vessel, that he uses to research virgin grounds.
+In 1996 Captain Paul found some fantastic new porgy grounds in New Bedford, MA, and since then we have been fishing every year out of New Bedford.

 Captain Paul has seven grandchildren and nine super cute great-grandchildren, with one on the way!
-In fact the fourth generation are now Captaining the boats!
+In fact, the fourth generation is now captaining the boats!
 Captain Paul lives a very active life!
-Along with running one of the largest year round businesses in Montauk, he enjoys lots of dancing, motorcycling, excercising, skiing, sailing and of course fishing.
+Along with running one of the largest year-round businesses in Montauk, he enjoys lots of dancing, motorcycling, exercising, skiing, sailing and of course, fishing.

-I was born and raised in Montauk, New York – fishing capitol of the world!
-As a small child I grew up fishing with my father Captain Paul Forsberg from the time I could walk.
+I was born and raised in Montauk, New York – fishing capital of the world!
+As a small child, I grew up fishing with my father Captain Paul Forsberg from the time I could walk.
 Fishing is the only job I have ever had.
 In fact, I could not see myself doing anything else!
-As a child I started off working deck and as soon as I earned my Captain’s license I began running the Viking Boats.
-In the eighties my brother Paul B. Forsberg and I made a living by commercial fishing during the winters.
+As a child, I started off working deck, and as soon as I earned my Captain’s license I began running the Viking Boats.
+In the eighties, my brother Paul B. Forsberg and I made a living by commercial fishing during the winters.
 Throughout my career I have had the opportunity of trying several different types of commercial fishing, from long lining, dragging, scalloping, gillnetting to pin hooking, but in my heart recreational fishing is where I love to be.
-I have pioneered the offshore party boat Tuna fishing and continue to love running the offshore deepwater challenge trip’s.
+I have pioneered the offshore party boat tuna fishing and continue to love running the offshore deepwater challenge trips.
 Nowadays a lot of my time is spent in the Viking Office scheduling the trips, boats and crew.
-My role in the company has evolved into a managerial position, ensuring that every boat sails on time and is running in tip top shape.
+My role in the company has evolved into a managerial position, ensuring that every boat sails on time and is running in tip-top shape.
 I spend long hours sweating it out in the engine rooms of all of our boats.
-That said I would rather be at the helm any day of the week than sitting behind a desk!
-I have a great interest in marine construction and I enjoyed designing and building our latest vessel the Viking Fivestar with my father and son.
+That said, I would rather be at the helm any day of the week than sitting behind a desk!
+I have a great interest in marine construction and I enjoyed designing and building our latest vessel, the Viking Fivestar, with my father and son.

 I was born and raised on Long Island.
 I grew up with the Great South Bay as my childhood playground.
-At an early age I began clamming from the shore.
+At an early age, I began clamming from the shore.
 I managed to dig enough clams to buy my first boat.
-I was twelve years old.
-She was a 16 foot wood Sea Skiff with a forty horsepower outboard.
+I was 12 years old.
+She was a 16-foot wood Sea Skiff with a forty horsepower outboard.
 I used this boat to go clamming and to drift in the Fire Island Inlet.
 These magical days fostered a deep love in my heart for being on the water as well as a love for boats of all shapes and sizes.
-I was the kid who was always hanging around the many boat yards in my town, learning maintenance and repairs.
+I was the kid who was always hanging around the many boatyards in my town, learning maintenance and repairs.
 Even after all these years I still enjoy maintaining the boats I am responsible for.

 I graduated from high school and then went on to college and earned a degree in Marine Biology.
-During my college years I discovered Montauk, my own wonderland.
-I made many trips out East to surf, fish or scuba dive.
+During my college years, I discovered Montauk, my own wonderland.
+I made many trips out east to surf, fish or scuba dive.
 All the time Montauk was a place I wished I would be able to live.
-Sometime wishes do come true.
-I finished college in 1986 and moved back West and took a job in Aquaculture.
+Sometimes wishes do come true.
+I finished college in 1986 and moved back west and took a job in aquaculture.
 I held this position for a year and a half.
 Having a regular 9 to 5 job left me with some spare time.
-I began a restoration project on an old 1937 motor yacht which became my pride and joy as well as my home for many years.
-Though I enjoyed my aquaculture job, I did not like living up Island so I took my boat and myself and moved lock stock and barrel to Montauk.
+I began a restoration project on an old 1937 motor yacht, which became my pride and joy as well as my home for many years.
+Though I enjoyed my aquaculture job, I did not like living up island, so I took my boat and myself and moved lock stock and barrel to Montauk.
 I found work as a mate aboard the Viking Starlight where I worked under Captain Richie Rade.
 He was one of Montauk’s finest porgy fishermen and was a long time mentor of mine.
 I loved my job and learned so much, and realized (to my joy!)
-I could make a living going fishing everyday.
-The years flew by and I finally got around to earning my Captains License.
-This cemented my career plan and I am now proudly in my 20th year as a full time Viking employee.
+I could make a living going fishing every day.
+The years flew by and I finally got around to earning my Captain’s License.
+This cemented my career plan and I am now proudly in my 20th year as a full-time Viking employee.